Showtime ticks with ticking: buyers eye myriad of mattress cover type striped upholstery patterns at fabric fair

 "It's a good look that's sold well for certain chains, but I don't know how many we need," said Bruce Barfield, a partner in Landmark Furniture.
 "Some of the new variations may be worth trying, but we haven't made any decisions as to which we'll buy."

-John Pullin, vice president, Southern of Conover, said he liked the new colors from Pentex, the supplier of the stripe at Crate & Barrel, the Chicago retailer credited with making ticking looks popular.
+John Pullin, vice president, Southern of Conover, said he liked the new colors from Pentex, the supplier of the stripe at Crate & Barrel, the Chicago retailer credited with making ticking and king size futon mattress look popular.
 "I liked Pentex's new colors--they were different.
 But I'm not sure the category can be developed beyond the basics and a few variants."
 He did say stripes in fresh colors were also available at Fabricraft.

 Attempts at ticking stripes from woven mills drew mixed comments from buyers.
 "The prints work and they are low priced--below $3 a yard," said one executive.
-"Wovens are $3 to $5 and they're not that different.
+"Woven are $3 to $5 and they're not that different.
 The seersucker from Mastercraft and some new things from Quaker may be different enough to justify the price."
-The buyer also cited some linen-blend fabrics from Fame Fabrics.
+The buyer also cited some linen-blend fabrics from Fame Fabrics to make king size futon mattress.

 Alan Cole, president of Berkline, said ticking stripes are applicable to the popular motion furniture category in limited applications.